-I am a freelance design professional with over 15 years of experience designing and building websites and a strong background in creating print material such as fliers, postcards, business cards, publications, and posters.
-I specialize in providing affordable website design and WordPress development for individuals and small businesses.
+I am a freelance design professional with over 15 years of experience designing and building websites.
+With a background in creating print material such as fliers, postcards, business cards, publications, and posters, I specialize in providing affordable website design and WordPress development for individuals and small businesses.
 I am based in Portland, Oregon, but that doesn’t really matter.
 I have clients all over the country, and can easily work remotely.

 In the past I have been everything from a fine art photographer to a retail comic book store owner.

 I grew up in Denver, Colorado, where I published and sold minicomics while studying graphic design at the Metropolitan State College of Denver.
 Afterward I made a living selling art supplies, slinging espresso, and exhibiting my photography at numerous galleries and cafes.
 Later my lifelong love of comics prompted me to open a comic book store, which I operated for five years despite not making any money at it.